-Boil water, add dried anchovies (half of the mentioned amount) into the pot and let it simmer for at least 30 minutes.
+Boil water, add dried anchovies into the pot and let it simmer for at least 30 minutes.

-Fry the rest of the dried anchovies at medium heat until golden brown.
+In a pan, heat oil at medium heat to fry the rest of the dried anchovies until golden brown.
 Leave aside for garnishing.

-Sauté shallots and garlic in 1 teaspoon of oil until fragrant.
-Add marinated minced meat and sauté until cooked.
+Using the same pan, sauté sliced shallots and minced garlic in oil until fragrant.
+Then, add marinated minced meat to sauté until cooked.
 Set aside.

-To prepare chili topping, pound fresh chili, dried chilies and dried shrimps roughly.
-Heat up 3 tablespoons of oil in a pan.
-Sauté dried shrimps until fragrant and then add chili.
-Continue to sauté chili topping until the colour changes to a darker shade.
+To prepare chilli topping, pound fresh chilli and dried chillies.
+Then, separately pound dried shrimps roughly.
+Heat up oil in a pan.
+Sauté dried shrimps until fragrant and then add pounded chilli.
+Continue to sauté chilli topping until the colour changes to a darker shade.
 Set aside.

 Prepare poached eggs by boiling a pot of water.
 Stir water in one direction and carefully drop an egg into the pot.
 Allow egg to cook for 3 minutes and remove from boiling water.

-To assemble 'Chili Pan Mee', place cooked wheat noodles in a bowl.
-Place some fried anchovies, minced meat, chili topping, 'choy sum' (vegetables) and poached egg on the noodles.
+Boil wheat noodles until cooked.
+To assemble chilli pan mee, place wheat noodles in a bowl with some fried anchovies, minced meat, chilli topping, 'choy sum' (vegetables) and poached egg.
 Garnish with spring onions and fried shallots (optional).